SAP-samples/partner-reference-application/README.md

 This Partner Reference Application repository provides you with a “golden path” to becoming a SaaS provider of multi-tenant applications based on the SAP Business Technology Platform (SAP BTP).

 The guidance covers building, running, and integrating scalable full-stack cloud applications.
-It includes an ERP-agnostic design that lets you deliver your application as a side-by-side extension to consumers using any SAP solution, such as SAP S/4HANA Cloud, SAP Business One, and SAP Business ByDesign.
+It includes an ERP-agnostic design that lets you deliver your application as a side-by-side extension to consumers using any SAP solution, such as SAP S/4HANA Cloud Public Edition, SAP Business One, and SAP Business ByDesign.

 By using SAP BTP services and the SAP Cloud Application Programming Model (CAP), your application meets SAP standards for enterprise-class business solutions.
 It offers a harmonized user experience and seamless integration, including:
 -	centralized identity and access management,